 This didn’t happen overnight – a high-quality, data-packed, story-infused award entry (aka a right good read) is not produced in a short space of time.
 It’s takes a few hours of commitment on both sides to get it right.
 At best, you have an award winner – at worst you’ve held up a light up to your business, identifying strengths and weaknesses.
 Setting media coverage aside, our engaging LinkedIn posts on the award wins secured more than 55,000 views in total.

 Our project management and content support offering also helped companies to communicate though media coverage, social media and marketing collateral.

 We helped to launch a new Scottish awards event for under-represented groups in energy and engineering; we devised a marketing and growth strategy for a client (identifying strengths, weaknesses, potential partnerships, new opportunities and greater focus for engagement with current clients) and we supported an environmental exhibition and conference with media coverage before and after the event, including a full page in Scotland’s largest selling quality newspaper.
 In addition, we communicated the views of one of Scotland’s leading insolvency experts through newspaper and magazine articles, including CA magazine.

 We signed new clients, including an ambitious north of England engineering business, and pitched to a series of companies, including one tasked with delivering a multi-million pound infrastructure project.

-We secured UK and international media coverage for a client’s key contract with a Paris-based oil major, broadcasting the message about its cost-saving software.
+Engage secured UK and international media coverage for a client’s key contract with a Paris-based oil major, broadcasting the message about its cost-saving software.
 It’s what we do.
-Roll on October, where more communications challenges will be solved through creative strategies and engaging content.

 #communications #marketing #content #PR #strategy #generate #ideas #solutions #success